QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 ## TCP/IP model

-The TCP/IP model was introduced way before the OSI model, and remain the most used because it's more compact.
+The TCP/IP model was introduced before the OSI model but remains the most used because it's more compact.
 It's made of 4 layers

 * **Layer 4 - Application**: Layers 5 to 7 of OSI
 * **Layer 3 - Transport**: Layers 4 of OSI <small>(socket, port...)</small>
 * **Layer 2 - Internet**: Layers 3 of OSI <small>(IP, ETH...)</small>
 * **Layer 1 - Physical**: Layers 1, and 2 of OSI <small>(WIFI, ADsr, ETH...)</small>

-Some are splitting the "Layer 1" back in two layers, but it's not in the RFC1122 standard.
+Some are splitting "Layer 1" back into two layers, but it's not in the RFC1122 standard.

 <hr class="sr">